 Photo by Piotr Motyka

-Trained at the Greek National School of Dance (KSOT) and the Professional Dance School ‘Rallou Manou’ in Athens she received education in both classical and contemporary dance.
-After performing with dance companies in Greece she moved to London to pursue studies in choreography composition.
-In 2013 she attained a Master of Fine Arts in Choreography with Distinction from the University of Roehampton, where she continued working as a Senior Lecturer in Dance until 2022.
-She is a Higher Education Academy Fellow, she was recognized with an ‘Excellence in Teaching Award’ and she guest lectures globally.
-She was awarded a OneDanceUK Choreographers Observership and worked with Royal Opera House movement director and choreographer, Kate Flatt.
-Recipient of the Choreodrome 2021 residency at The Place and the Studio Light Moves/Open Futures residency and development award at Dance Limerick Ireland, Tegou continues to produce genre-bending work.
-Her upcoming work, 'Homecoming,' in collaboration with visual artist Kristina Pulejkova, an ambitious and accessible dance and virtual reality performance and immersive experience, is commissioned by The Place, supported by The Lowry and Dance East and is in partnership with Candoco Dance Company.
-She is currently an artist in residence at Somerset House Exchange, a programme supporting extraordinary interdisciplinary practitioners.
+Trained at the Greek National School of Dance (KSOT) and the Professional Dance School ‘Rallou Manou’ in Athens she received education in classical and contemporary dance.
+After performing with dance companies in Greece she moved to London to pursue studies in choreography composition and attained a Master of Fine Arts in Choreography with Distinction from the University of Roehampton.
+Recipient of the Choreodrome 2021 residency at The Place and the Studio Light Moves / Open Futures residency and development award at Dance Limerick Ireland, Tegou continues to produce genre-bending work.
+Her upcoming work, Homecoming, in collaboration with visual artist Kristina Pulejkova, an ambitious and accessible dance and virtual reality performance and immersive experience, is commissioned by The Place, supported by The Lowry, FACT Liverpool and Dance East and is in partnership with Candoco Dance Company.

 Tegou is also a classical pianist, she has studied International and European Economics and Politics and holds an MSc in Applied Economics and Finance (AUEB).